simonhw/gardening-services/README.md

     - I can view the business' contact details.
     - I can send a message to the business using a form.

+- **Contact Us Email Confirmation**: As a **Site User** I can **receive an email copy of my enquiry** so that I can **have my own record of the correspondence**.
+    - When I send a message via the Contact Us form, I can receive a copy of the message sent to me via email.

+- **Pre-filled Contact Us Form**: As a **Site User** I can **have my account details pre-filled in the contact us form** so that I can **avoid typing out data already provided by my user account**.
+    - When I am logged in and navigate to the contact us form, I can find my name, email, and phone number pre-filled in the form.

 </details>

 #### EPIC: Marketing